 Remembering Rabaa: the Consequence of the War of Words

-A day similar to this, in 2013 marks the massacre we must not forget.
-It was a day when the Egyptian Military knew that bloodily purging the two squares, Rabaa al-Adawiya and al-Nahda from the tens of thousands of innocent protestors that occupied them in support of their first elected President, Mohammad Morsi, would be overlooked by the scorching anti-Islamic sentiment, conjured throughout Morsi’s short office.
+A day similar to this, in 2013, marks the massacre we must not forget.
+It was a day when the Egyptian Military bloodily purged the two squares, Rabaa al-Adawiya and al-Nahda, of tens of thousands of innocent protestors supporting their first elected President, Mohammad Morsi, knowing it would be overlooked by the scorching anti-Islamic sentiment conjured throughout Morsi’s short office.
 It was the bloodiest mass killing of unarmed civilians in Egypt’s recent history, and indeed the world’s.

-Days before the massacre, Egypt’s menaces filling its television sets fanaticised over a post-Morsi ‘enlightenment’.
-The achieved Rocket Scientist, Egypt’s first elected leader since before the Pharaohs, an astute politician, the lowest earning President in the world, a Qur’anic Hafidth and an emblem of democracy, had helped secure five successful national elections in his party’s favour.
-All were underminded by the raging anti-Morsi campaign, flared by fanciful social media, or outright malicious mouthpieces, exacerbated by what may become for once an Egypt for the impoverished, and a challenge to its crooks.
+Days before the massacre, Egypt’s menaces took to media platforms and fanaticised over a post-Morsi ‘enlightenment’.
+That he was an accomplished rocket scientist, Egypt’s first elected leader since before the Pharaohs, an astute politician, the lowest earning President in the world, a Qur’anic Hafidth and an emblem of democracy and had helped secure five successful national elections in his party’s favour were all undermined by the raging anti-Morsi campaign, flared by fanciful social media or outright malicious mouthpieces.
+It could not be borne that for once there would be an Egypt for the impoverished and a challenge to its crooks.
 Mobs of armed protestors who took to the streets torched the Brotherhood’s headquarters, killing and injuring scores while tens of thousands surrounded the Presidential Palace, many of whom were armed with shields, clubs, home-made handguns and Molotov cocktails.
 Gathering in Tahrir square on the 30th of June 2013, it was time for the despot to make his move.
 On the 3rd of July, professing his commitment to ‘the people’, Abdel Fattah el-Sisi completed his coup.

 Unaffected by the demands but exasperated at the resilience of these sit-in protests, coup-government security officials commenced their bloody campaign.
 During the dawn prayer of the 8th July, the republican guards of the coup government opened head-directed fire with explosive ammunition at protestors as they were praying, killing 42 individuals and injuring around 500 others.
 El-Sisi then requested that his supporters demonstrate on the 26th of July to provide “authorisation and an order” for security forces to practice ‘legitimate’ brutality against the protestors and force their dispersion.
-The general did not step back to anticipate this authorisation nor was he interested in getting approval for what was to come, nor did he for once consider that those stationed in Rabaa al-Adawiya and al-Nahda were also ‘people’.
+The general did not step back to anticipate this authorisation or hope to get approval for what was to come, nor did he for once consider that those stationed in Rabaa al-Adawiya and al-Nahda were also ‘people’.

 The Massacre of the 14th of August

-When it became clear that his Pharaoh-like demeanour will only awaken enthusiasm and further defiance Sisi, with his coup government, took their crimes to a level Egypt had not seen the likes of nor indeed had the entire world.
-Egyptian forces brutally stormed the two sites Rabaa and al-Nahda, assisted by bulldozers, snipers and helicopter fire, dispersing the two sit-ins with all what Sisi had in his depository.
-Hours on end of indiscriminate fire resulted in the murder of well over 3000 protestors (some speak of 13,000 martyrs) and the injuring of a total innumerable.
-Security forces went on to blaze the Rabaa makeshift hospital that still contained causalities, some of whom were still alive in order to destroy any remaining evidence.7 The successive “Day of Rage” in response to the Rabaa massacre turned into an evening of bloodshed when security forces continued their onslaught onto Cairo’s Ramsis-Square, killing more than 100 civilians and forcing them to set up makeshift hospitals in Al-Fateh mosque.
+When it became clear that his Pharaoh-like demeanour would only awaken enthusiasm and further defiance, Sisi and his coup government took their crimes to a level the world had not seen the likes of.
+Egyptian forces brutally stormed the two sites Rabaa and al-Nahda, assisted by bulldozers, snipers and helicopter fire, dispersing the two sit-ins with all that Sisi had in his depository.
+Hours on end of indiscriminate fire resulted in the murder of well over 3,000 protestors (some speak of 13,000 martyrs) and the injuring of a total innumerable.
+Security forces set fire to the Rabaa makeshift hospital that still contained causalities who were being treated in order to destroy any remaining evidence.7 The successive “Day of Rage” in response to the Rabaa massacre turned into an evening of bloodshed with security forces continuing their onslaught onto Cairo’s Ramsis-Square, killing more than 100 civilians and forcing them to set up makeshift hospitals in Al-Fateh mosque.
 Amidst a swarm of outlaws, security forces barraged the mosque with bursts of gun-fire and then stormed the mosque in defiance to all religious and international customs, severely beating those who had taken refuge inside.

 The 14th of August marks a year to the day of the massacres of Rabaa al-Adawiya and al-Nahda squares where many thousands of people were massacred and their corpses burnt.